 Contract and Grant Revenue.
-We recognized revenue in 2016 pursuant to a government grant agreement and in 2015 pursuant to a sponsored research agreement.
-Contract and grant revenue for the three months ended September 30, 2016 and September 30, 2015 was not material to the financial statements.
+We recognized revenue pursuant to a government grant agreement during the three months ended March 31, 2017.

 Research and Development Expense.
-Research and development expense decreased approximately \$6.0 million to \$19.9 million for the three months ended September 30, 2016 from approximately \$25.9 million for the three months ended September 30, 2015.
-We expect research and development expense for the remainder of the year to remain consistent with the level in the three months ended September 30, 2016.
-The decrease is primarily related to:
+Research and development expense increased approximately \$2.3 million to \$24.1 million for the three months ended March 31, 2017 from approximately \$21.8 million for the three months ended March 31, 2016.
+The increase is primarily related to: